-The expected proportion of assets under management that may be involved in such transactions is 10% of the net assets.
+The expected proportion of assets under management that will be involved in such transactions is 10% of the net assets.

 The counterparty to these transactions is CACEIS Bank, Luxembourg Branch.
 CACEIS Bank, Luxembourg Branch, does not have any power over the composition or management of the Fund's portfolio.

-As part of these operations, the Fund may receive/give financial guarantees (collateral); the section entitled "Collateral management" contains information on how these work and on their characteristics.
+Within the scope of these transactions, the Fund may receive/give financial guarantees (collateral); the section entitled "Collateral management" contains information on how these work and on their characteristics.